0xPolygonMiden/miden-base/docs/src/architecture.md

 # Architecture
-The Polygon Miden Architecture decribes the concepts of how the participants of the network can interact.
+The Polygon Miden Architecture describes the concepts of how the participants of the network can interact.

 The architecture reflects the design goals for the rollup: